resitaydin/system-OS-projects/README.md

 # system-OS-projects
-This repostory consist of the projects from Systems Programming course and Operating Systems course held in the 3rd grade at GTU.
+This repository consist of the projects from Systems Programming course and Operating Systems course held in the 3rd grade at GTU.